The Slingshot Effect

 Immature?
 Perhaps.
 Or maybe it’s simply pro-social altruistic punishment — homo reciprocans.

 This entry was posted on Tuesday, June 16th, 2009 at 8:10 am and is filed under Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.